 Angel started typing commands into her smartphone.

-"I have just set their surveillance systems to go into 30-minute loop mode.
+"I have just set their surveillance systems into 30-minute loop mode.
 Notice between the buildings is a fire escape ladder on the abandoned trucking business on 65th Street.
 We can use that to get up on the roof and have a look.
 Follow me, Mac."

 Mac and Angel sprinted to the shipping dock, moving between the buildings until they reached the fire escape ladder on the vacant shipping business.
 With the mob’s surveillance cameras spoofed by Angel setting them into 30-minute loop mode, no one saw them pass between the buildings.
 Angel climbed first, followed by Mac.